vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 - `HttpMethod` - `GET`/`PUT`/`POST`/`DELETE`
 - `UrlPattern` - a named regular expression, where `(?<id>)` matches the resource identifier. `id` named group can be present or not in the `urlPattern`.
 If it is present it is matched with the url. `id` named group can be one at most.

 When a request is made to a custom URL, all external services which match the URL are found.
 And then for each service, Resource Class Action - says which HttpMethod is allowed for which URLs.
-If the Resource Class Action contains a named `id` group in the `urlPattern`, then it is checked whether the user has access to the resource with that id (can be external resource or a Cloud Director core resource).
+If the Resource Class Action contains a named `id` group in the `urlPattern`, then it is checked whether the user has access to the resource with that id (can be external resource or a VMware Cloud Director core resource).
 This is done by first obtaining the resource id from the URL (using the `urlPattern`) and then finding all ACL Rules in the action for this resource.
 If at least one of them is applicable to the user the request is authorized.
 If the Resource Class Action does not contain a named `id` group in the urlPattern, the request will automatically not be authorized.

 To put it in short, a Resource Class Action says in general which HTTP methods are allowed for a certain URL.
-An ACL Rule holds the actual allow rules per resource - which user/org/right has access to the resource (external resource or Cloud Director core resource).
+An ACL Rule holds the actual allow rules per resource - which user/org/right has access to the resource (external resource or VMware Cloud Director core resource).

 Examples for a valid Resource Class Action's URL pattern: